awsdocs/aws-private-ca-user-guide/doc_source/ca-lifecycle.md

 ## Revoking a CA<a name="ca-revoke"></a>

-When you revoke a CA certificate, you effectively revoke all of the certificates issued by the CA\.
-Revocation information is distributed to clients via the CRL\.
-Clients will stop trusting certificates issued by the CA as soon as they receive the updated CRL\.
-You should revoke a CA certificate only if you want to effectively revoke all of the end\-entity and CA certificates\.
+You revoke a CA by revoking its underlying certificate\.
+This also effectively revokes all of the certificates issued by the CA\.
+Revocation information is distributed to clients by means of [OCSP or a CRL](revocation-setup.md)\.
+You should revoke a CA certificate only if you want to revoke all of its issued end\-entity and subordinate CA certificates\.